ncsa/ameriflux-pipeline/NOTES.md

 ### 13
 - For Ameriflux-friendly L1 and L2, we only write Ameriflux friendly variables which are listed out in the Ameriflux-Mainstem-Key.xlsx.
 ### 14
-- For Ameriflux-friendly L2, H2O_SIGMA is used as DependecyCheck source instead of H2O_IRGA_Vr
+- For Ameriflux-friendly L2, H2O_SIGMA is used as DependencyCheck source instead of H2O_IRGA_Vr
 ### 15
 - For Soil water content variables in Ameriflux-friendly L2, range checks should be multiplied by 100 as these are in percentages.
 ### 16
 - TIMESTAMP_START and TIMESTAMP_END column is created from time column from netCDF PyFluxPro output and inserted at indexes 0 and 1 respectively.
 ### 17
 - Pipeline is split into two phases, one to be run before PyFluxPro(pre_pyfluxpro) and one after PyFluxPro(post_pyfluxpro).
-- The first phase generates L1 and L2 control files that meet Ameriflux standards
+- The first phase generates L1 and L2 control files that meet Ameriflux standards.
+- User then runs the PyFluxPro 3.3.2 manually and use the generated L1 and L2 control files.
+Once user has the netCDF output for L2 run, user proceeds to second stage of the pipeline.
 - The second phase generates the csv file named US-Ui<site_name>\_HH\_<timestamp_start>_<timestamp_end>.csv that meets Ameriflux standards.
 ### 18
 - netCDF4 python library is supported only in Python version 3.8.
 This pipeline has a strict requirement of Python 3.8